Assistance (play): Original production

-Other Productions
+Other productions

 Assistance was produced at Playwrights Horizons in New York City, New York.
 It ran from February 27-March 11, 2012.
 The New York Times theater critic Charles Isherwood criticized the production for its absence of Daniel Weisinger, the head of the company.
 Isherwood wrote, “Ms. Headland may intend to establish how forcefully a man (or woman) can exert psychological control over his underlings without much personal contact, but after a while it’s like watching The Devil Wears Prada with the Anna Wintour character snipped from every scene.”
 His main criticism of the production is that there are “no dramatic fireworks.”
 Isherwood still said that the cast, directed by Trip Cullman, did the best work they could with their “fairly circumscribed roles.”
 Michael Esper (Nick) and Virginia Kull (Nora) were the leads in the production.

 Assistance was produced by the Wilma Theater in Philadelphia from January 2-February 3, 2013.
 David Kennedy directed the production starring Kate Czajkowski (Nora) and Kevin Meehan (Nick).
-Stage Magazine critic Debra Miller commends Headland and the Wilma's cast, saying that the play was “all written with acerbic wit by Headland and played with farcical precision by the Wilma’s spot-on cast.”
+Stage Magazine critic Debra Miller commended Headland and the Wilma's cast, saying that the play was “all written with acerbic wit by Headland and played with farcical precision by the Wilma’s spot-on cast.”

-Television Show
+Television show

-NBC has given script orders to Leslye Headland's Assistance, a single-camera workplace comedy based on the play.
-Nora is to be played by Krysten Ritter and Nick is to be played by Zach Cregger.
-The show is to be produced by Gary Sanchez, Will Ferrell’s production company.
-Ferrell expects the show to be fairly similar to Headland's original play.
+NBC gave a script order to Headland's Assistance, a single-camera workplace comedy based on the play.
+Nora was to be played by Krysten Ritter and Nick was to be played by Zach Cregger.
+The show was to be produced by Gary Sanchez, Will Ferrell’s production company.
+Ferrell expected the show to be fairly similar to Headland's original play.